 I love the research.
 My office tends to get piled high with background material.
 But I believe in visiting the places I’m writing about.
 They’re never quite the same as they appear in books or articles.
 A Day of Small Beginnings took me to Poland, where certain sites and some astonishing events I experienced did not match what I thought I knew about the country.

-The same is true of my almost finished new novel, Sacrificial Man.
+The same is true of my new novel, Sacrificial Man.
 It’s about the betrayal of a marriage during the McCarthy Era.
-But a visit to the archaeological site outside East St. Louis, Illinois, where the novel takes place, was so full of historical and personal surprises it inspired a much bigger story.
+My visit to Cahokia Indian Mounds archaeological site outside East St. Louis, Illinois, where the novel takes place, was so full of historical and personal surprises it inspired a much bigger story.

 Writing has also made me become a person I didn’t know I could be.
 After A Day of Small Beginnings was published, the nation-wide book tour suddenly had me addressing large audiences and later, scores of book groups.
 It was pretty exciting, but also a little disconcerting - to hear work I had crafted in isolation ( and read only by my invaluable writers’ group), being discussed by strangers.

-No less amazing is the privilege of watching actors work their magic on your language.
-My writing life has been deeply enriched by working with Jewish Women’s Theatre.
-I wear a lot of hats there, as writer, dramaturge, podcaster, board member, and creator of events and programs for The Braid, JWT’s performance and art space in Santa Monica.
+No less amazing is the privilege of watching actors give voice to my stories.
+My writing life has been deeply enriched by working with The Braid (formerly Jewish Women’s Theatre.).
+I wear a lot of hats there, as writer, dramaturg,, podcaster, board member, and creator/moderator of events and programs.
 I am truly grateful to be part of this highly unusual creative enterprise.